 The Short History of Delta 10

 They unknowingly bought a fire-retardant-contaminated product.
-The company noticed strange crystals were forming during lab tests after distillation.
+The company noticed strange crystals forming during lab tests after distillation.
 It also had a different molecular structure than other cannabinoid crystals, and it turned out it was tetrahydrocannabinol (THC).

 So, if you’re in North Carolina and looking for some Delta 10 products, you don’t have to worry just yet.